isomerpages/mindef-ndp2022/_about/stories.md

 	}
 	</style>

-Get to know these inspiring people who were featured in this year's “Stronger Together” music video.
+Get to know inspiring people who were featured in this year's “Stronger Together” music video.

 <table>
     <tbody>